New Brunswick: Flora and fauna

 Furbish's lousewort is a herb endemic to the shores of the upper Saint John River.

 Most of New Brunswick is forested with secondary forest or tertiary forest.
 At the start of European settlement, the Maritimes were covered from coast to coast by a forest of mature trees, giants by today's standards.
 Today less than one per cent of old-growth Acadian forest remains, and the World Wide Fund for Nature lists the Acadian Forest as endangered.
 Following the frequent large scale disturbances caused by settlement and timber harvesting, the Acadian forest is not growing back as it was, but is subject to borealization.
 This means that exposure-resistant species that are well adapted to the frequent large-scale disturbances common in the boreal forest are increasingly abundant.
 These include jack pine, balsam fir, black spruce, white birch, and poplar.
 Forest ecosystems support large carnivores such as the bobcat, Canada lynx, and black bear, and the large herbivores moose and white-tailed deer.

 Fiddlehead greens are harvested from the Ostrich fern which grows on riverbanks.
 Furbish's lousewort, a perennial herb endemic to the shores of the upper Saint John River, is an endangered species threatened by habitat destruction, riverside development, forestry, littering and recreational use of the riverbank.
-Many wetlands are being disrupted by the highly invasive Introduced species purple loosestrife.
+Many wetlands are being disrupted by the introduced and highly invasive purple loosestrife.

 The deer population in the province has dropped by 70% since 1985.
 The widespread use of glyphosate may have contributed to this.

 Since 2014, the New Brunswick government has allowed forestry companies to harvest 20 percent more wood there than before.